Skip to main content

 Work Experience should enable students to overcome some of the uncertainty approaching future job opportunities or vocational training.
 Students can investigate first hand, occupations of interest, collect information on careers, and assess the suitability of these options.
 This will also give an insight into what it takes to be in a full-time working environment.

-Methods of assessments: The course is internally-assessed through the completion of Unit Standards, class tests and School examinations.
+Methods of assessments: The course is internally assessed through the completion of Unit Standards, Class assessments and School examinations.

 Prerequisites: Entry to Form 7 is based on achievement of NCEA Level 2.
 Numeracy and Literacy is required, with a high standard of attendance.